SB99 (2025) Detail

 (e) Tuition for part-time program students and full-time program students shall be as follows:

-(2) For full-time program students, sending districts shall pay to receiving districts an amount equal to not less than 80 percent of that district's average cost per pupil as determined by the department of education using the most recent available data as reported by the district to the department.
+(2) For full-time program students, sending districts shall pay to receiving districts an amount equal to not less than 80 percent of the sending district's average cost per pupil as determined by the department of education using the most recent available data as reported by the district to the department.

 (3) Part-time and full-time program districts shall have access to non-CTE courses at the receiving district on the same basis as receiving school students.